 - a grating feeling when moving the tendon

-Your doctor will ask questions about your symptoms, such as when they started, and what activities improve or worsen your symptoms.
-They will also review your medical history, and examine the forearm and surrounding joints.
+Your doctor will ask questions about your symptoms, like when and how they started and what activities improve or worsen your symptoms.
+They’ll also review your medical history and examine the forearm and surrounding joints.

 Treating tendonitis at home generally involves:

-- immediate and continual use of RICE therapies
+- immediate and continual use of RICE therapy

 - use of over-the-counter (OTC) anti-inflammatory and pain medications